ddbj/submission-excel2xml/README.md

 ### When Github and XML generation are not clear for you

-Download [DRA metadata Excel](https://www.ddbj.nig.ac.jp/files/submission/dra_metadata.xlsx) from website, fill in and send it to the DRA team by Email (trace@ddbj.nig.ac.jp).
+Download [DRA metadata Excel](https://github.com/ddbj/submission-excel2xml/blob/main/metadata_dra.xlsx), fill in and send it to the DRA team by Email (trace@ddbj.nig.ac.jp).

 ## JGA